Integration Guide

 Omitted (required)ShownEditable

-Invalid or incomplete data — a partial address, an invalid U.S. postal code, a wrong date format, a malformed TIN — is always shown so the user can correct it.
+Invalid or incomplete data — a partial address, an invalid postal code, a wrong date format, a malformed TIN — is always shown so the user can correct it.

 Empty string vs. omitted